-- (E) to dismiss the case with prejudice, including all motions filed pursuant to $\underline{11 \text{ U.S.C. } \$ 109}$; and - (F) to disqualify counsel. - (3) Approval of Sales of Property Free and Clear of Liens.
-While not required in the absence of a responsive pleading, at the request of the movant, a hearing will be held regarding a motion for approval of sales of property free and clear of liens under L.B.R.
-6004-5(c). - Rule 9074-1 Telephone or Video Appearance. - (a) General Telephone Procedure.
-An attorney or pro se party who wishes to participate in a matter telephonically must consult "Telephonic Court Appearance Information (CourtCall)" located on the Court's website (www.pamb.uscourts.gov). - (b) Request for Appearance by Video.
-A request to appear by video must allege cause and be submitted in writing at least seven (7) days before the scheduled conference or hearing.
-Requests must include a certificate of concurrence or nonconcurrence from the other parties concerning the request.
-If the request is granted, the requestor must provide the Court with the location and video conference numbers at the remote site.
-It is the responsibility of the requestor to arrange with the clerk's office for a test of the system prior to the date of the hearing or conference to ensure compatibility of the conferencing systems. - Rule 9075-1 Emergency Orders. - (a) General Procedure.
+- (a) Remote Appearance Procedure.
+An attorney or self-represented party may participate in a matter remotely in accordance with the "Remote Appearance Guide" located on the Court's website (www.pamb.uscourts.gov).
+The Remote Appearance Guide will advise whether the appearance must be made via video, telephone, or other system adopted by the Court. - (b) Request for Witness Testimony by Remote Appearance.
+A request to present testimony by remote appearance must allege cause and be filed with the Court at least seven (7) days before the scheduled hearing.
+Requests must include the Certificate of Concurrence/Nonconcurrence form (L.B.F.
+9074-1).

+Rule 9075-1 Emergency Orders.

+- (a) General Procedure.
 In any case where a party files a pleading that requires an immediate hearing date or is seeking emergency relief from the Court (i.e., temporary restraining orders or preliminary injunctions), the proponent must proceed as follows: - (1) Any motion filed under this rule must state in the caption that it is an "Emergency Motion" or "Request for Expedited Consideration".
-Prior to filing the motion, movant must provide email notification of the intention to file the motion to the appropriate judge's chambers. - (2) All interested parties must be notified of the request by facsimile, email, or other electronic means prior to the filing of the request for expedited consideration. - (3) The emergency motion must specify the reasons why expedited consideration is necessary and attach a copy of the underlying pleading as an exhibit. - (4) A proposed order granting the motion for expedited relief and proposing a method of prompt service of the order and the underlying substantive motion must be filed with the emergency motion.

-- (b) Emergency Sale.
+Prior to filing the motion, movant must provide email notification of the intention to file the motion to the appropriate judge's chambers. - (2) All interested parties must be notified of the request by facsimile, email, or other electronic means prior to the filing of the request for expedited consideration. - (3) The emergency motion must specify the reasons why expedited consideration is necessary and attach a copy of the underlying pleading as an exhibit. - (4) A proposed order granting the motion for expedited relief and proposing a method of prompt service of the order and the underlying substantive motion must be filed with the emergency motion. - (b) Emergency Sale.
 A seller, without any notice or with such notice as the Court directs, may conduct an emergency sale.
 Such sale may be conducted only upon leave of Court obtained after filing a motion specifying the following: - (1) the property to be sold; - (2) the terms of the sale; and - (3) the reasons why the sale must be conducted without notice.